 - Stop by for your first visit: Tuesday through Saturday, 11:30am- 3:30pm.
 Have a bite to eat and let us show you around!

 - Sign up to attend a New Member Introduction.
 New Member Introductions are held when we have spots available for New Members.
 They are held every Saturday at 10:30 – 11:30 AM, on a sign-up basis.

 - PLEASE check the website or call 360-984-6163 to get your name on the list.

-Once you’ve been assigned to and attend a Recovery Circle, you’re kindly encourage you to participate in all the Cafe and School for Recovery activities.
+Once you have been assigned to and attend a Recovery Circle, you are kindly encouraged you to take part in all the Cafe and School for Recovery activities.

 Membership requirements are simple:

 - Be Drug and Alcohol Free within the past 24 hours